X-Squad

-X-Squad, known in Japan as X-Fire/Crossfire (XFIRE ~クロスファイア~, XFIRE ~Kurosufaia~), is a PlayStation 2 launch title developed by Electronic Arts Square and published by EA Games.
-It was released on August 3, 2000 in Japan, October 26 in the U.S. and on December 8 in Europe.
+X-Squad, known in Japan as X-Fire/Crossfire (XFIRE ~クロスファイア~, XFIRE ~Kurosufaia~), is a 2000 third-person shooter video game developed and published by Electronic Arts Square under the EA Games label for the PlayStation 2.
+It was released on August 3, 2000 in Japan, October 26 in North America (as a launch title for the console), and on December 8 in Europe.